 When should I fine-tune Agent intents?

 For most use cases involving general Q&A, fine-tuning intents is not necessary.
-Our own internal tests have shown that AI-generated intents are typically sufficient for effective Agent routing.
+Our own internal tests have shown that AI-generated intents are typically sufficient for good Agent routing.

 When designing a multi-agent setup, we recommend keeping to a “MECE” approach.
 “MECE” refers to - Mutually Exclusive, Collectively Exhaustive.
 In other words, no gaps, no overlaps.